Corporate Strategic Plan

 - To help fund meaningful City projects, City staff will be taking advantage of Federal and Provincial grant opportunities(External link), including the Green & Inclusive Community Building Program (GICB), the Community Sport and Recreation Infrastructure Fund and Stream 2 of the Community Sport and Recreation Infrastructure Fund (CSRIF).

-Strategic Focus - Celebrate community diversity
+Strategic Focus: Celebrate community diversity

 - City of Pickering invests in arts, heritage, and culture with the start of construction of the new Pickering Heritage & Community Centre(External link).